 We’ll be waiting.
 Thank you very much.

-You may also encounter a situation where the restaurant isn’t able to accommodate your booking for your preferred day and/or time.
+You may also encounter a situation where the dental office isn’t able to accommodate your appointment for your preferred day and/or time.
 Here’s how that conversation might go:

 “Sumimasen, kinyōbi no yoru wa yoyaku ga ippai desu.
 Hoka no hi wa ikaga desuka?